 TOP?
 CSC?
 OMG?

-Buying a new house in Singapore – like new new, haven’t-even-build-kind-of-new – is always exciting, especially the final countdown to the day you can finally move in.
+Buying a new house in Singapore – like new new, it’s-not-even-built-yet kind of new – is always exciting, especially the final countdown to the day you can finally move in.

-That said, all buildings in Singapore need approval by the Building and Construction Authority (BCA) before they can be occupied, including the newly built flat you’re all too excited to move in to ASAP.
+That said, all buildings in Singapore, whether a HDB flat or a condo, need approval by the Building and Construction Authority (BCA) before they can be occupied.
+Including the newly built flat you’re all too excited to move in to ASAP.

 But with so many different dates thrown at you: TOP date, CSC date, Vacant Possession Date… How do you know when exactly you’re officially allowed to move in?